 You can use Bixby voice recognition software if you have a Galaxy smartphone.
-Out of the box, SmartThings works with both Amazon Alexa (read our guide), Google Home and Google Assistant.
-This allows for simple integration if you already have an Echo Dot.
+Out of the box, SmartThings works with both Amazon Alexa (read our guide), Google Home and Google Assistant (see how SmartThings compares to Google Home).

 Robotic Vacuum Cleaners

 Samsung produces a robotic vacuum cleaner (VR7000), which seamlessly works with a Samsung SmartThings home automation system .
 Several other robovacs can be integrated using ITFFF just as long as they have onboard Wi-Fi.

 There are several Samsung washing machines that have been built using SmartThings technology such as Samsung AddWash™ ecobubble™ WW10N645RPW.